This architecture reduces software and code to maintain by respecting a separation of concerns for patients data – it is managed where it belongs.

 ./start-demo.sh

-Ozone emanates from the OpenMRS ecosystem, come join us write code to save lives!
+Ozone emerges from the OpenMRS ecosystem—join us in writing code to save lives!

 Username: jdoe